MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 ***Design systems as if you do not know which position you yourself will occupy.***

-Rawls introduces the “veil of ignorance”: a thought experiment in which designers are unaware of their future status.
+Rawls introduces the veil of ignorance: a thought experiment in which designers remain unaware of their future status.

 Rich or poor.
 Healthy or vulnerable.